Gompers Preparatory Academy: Curriculum

 The school offers a rigorous high school college preparatory program of instruction, designed to prepare students for college.
 The academic program includes honors and advanced placement courses in history, math, science, and English.
 The curriculum is designed around the admission requirements for the University of California system.
 All students wear uniforms and discipline is strict.

 Sports

-Students at the academy can compete in softball, baseball, crew, basketball, soccer, track, tennis, lacrosse and volleyball.
-The school currently has a high school (sometimes middle school) team for almost every sport, the teams being versus multiple schools in their sports under the Gompers Eagles or the Gompers Prep Eagles, formerly nicknamed the Wildcats.
+Students at the academy can compete in softball, baseball, crew, basketball, soccer, track, tennis, lacrosse, volleyball, swimming, golf, and cross country.
+Teams compete in their sports as the Gompers Eagles, formerly nicknamed the Wildcats.